GriefPrevention/GriefPrevention-Docs/README.md

-# GriefPrevention Docs - Documentation website for the GriefPrevention Bukkit Plugin
+# Documentation for the GriefPrevention Bukkit Plugin

 View the docs via the website: [https://docs.griefprevention.com](https://docs.griefprevention.com)